chicago-justice-project/policeboard/README.md

 The third builds the webpack for the site.
 Just let everything run and eventually the terminal windows will close down to the last one.

 The only step you'll need to take after launch is to run the "foreman start" command.
 At that point, it should start the server.
-You'll need to open the port in
-Gitpod, but then you should be all set.
+You might get a warning about popups, but otherwise you should see the site open in your browser once that starts up.